About the campaign

 Safe and Equal is hosting a range of capacity-building activities available to everyone, including an event to support 16 Days campaign engagement, a helpdesk and a resource kit.

 How to get involved

-- developing artwork and online art exhibitions
+- Developing artwork and online art exhibitions

-- delivering online training sessions
+- Online training sessions

 The following resources are available from a range of organisations in Victoria, working in primary prevention and family violence that may support organisations in their campaigns around the 16 Days of Activism

 Women’s Health in the North – Communications Guidelines for Prevention Violence against Women with accompanying Webinar and Slide deck